wushulin/-ParaDiag_Kt./README.md

 in the above paper.
 I put explanations in English for this main code.

 There are several supporting functions collected in the folder 'Common_Functions' in each zip file.
-I also added necessary explanations for each function, but in Chinese.
-You can copy it in text and translate the explanations to your convenient language by ChatGPT.
-Or, you can directly connect me via wushulin84@hotmail.com or wusl393@nenu.edu.cn
+I also added necessary explanations for each function and if you have problem to use the codes please connect me via wushulin84@hotmail.com or wusl393@nenu.edu.cn